twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.511 - holden cannot kill crew, mad at himself, naomi helps , *different from show, miller tells them to stop not holden* p.512-513 - earth mars and belt are stagnant p.515 - holden is resourceful
+p.511 - holden cannot kill crew, mad at himself, naomi helps , *different from show, miller tells them to stop not holden* p.512-513 - earth mars and belt are stagnant p.515 - holden is resourceful p.520 - do the job - miller and julie